-2015 CAPITAL INFRASTRUCTURE BYLAW FUNDING REQUEST

-To request project approval and funding bylaw for the 2015 capital infrastructure projects.
+TO: CHAIR AND MEMBERS FINANCIAL MANAGEMENT COMMITTEE DATE: 2015 January 15 FROM: DIRECTOR ENGINEERING FILE: 32000-05 SUBJECT: 2015 CAPITAL INFRASTRUCTURE BYLAW FUNDING REQUEST PURPOSE: To request approval and funding for 2015 capital infrastructure programs.

-1. THAT Finance and Civic Development Committee recommend Council approve the capital expenditure for 2015 capital infrastructure projects as outlined in this report.

-2. THAT Finance and Civic Development Committee recommend Council to authorize staff to bring down a bylaw in the amount of \$24.85 Million (inclusive of GST) from Capital Reserves to finance the capital projects as outlined in this report.
+- 1. THAT Financial Management Committee recommend Council approve capital expenditures of \$24.85 Million for infrastructure programs as outlined in this report. - 2.
+THAT Financial Management Committee recommend Council authorize staff to bring down a Capital Reserves Bylaw in the amount of \$9,148,000 (inclusive of GST), and draw from the Waterworks Utility Capital Fund the amount of \$8,374,000 (inclusive of GST) and the Sanitary Sewer Capital Fund the amount of \$7,327,000 (inclusive of GST) to finance the capital programs as outlined in this report.

-The 2015 - 2019 Provisional Financial Plan contains the following projects to be funded from General Capital, Water Capital and Sewer Capital Replacement Reserves.
+The 2015 - 2019 Provisional Financial Plan contains the following programs to be funded from Capital Reserves, the Waterworks Utility Capital Fund and the Sanitary Sewer Capital Fund.
 In order to proceed with the design and construction in a timely manner, it is necessary to have funding approval in place.
-Sufficient General Capital, Water Capital and Sewer Capital Replacement Reserves are available to complete these works.

-1.0 CAPITAL PROJECTS
+1.0 CAPITAL PROGRAMS